-- Develop and validate methods for estimating rice yields using combined remote sensing/crop modeling approaches.
+- develop and validate methods for estimating rice yields using combined remote sensing and crop modeling approaches;

-- Characterize production situations and quantify pest risks in farmers’ fields in the Philippines.
+- characterize production situations and quantify pest risks in farmers’ fields;

-- Develop a web-based monitoring system that provides accurate estimates of rice area, rice yield, and production loss due to flood or drought based on a combined remote sensing and crop modeling approach.
+- develop a web-based monitoring system that provides accurate estimates of rice area, rice yield, and production loss due to flood or drought;

-- Provide farmers and extension workers with a simple and strategic decision tool for pest management in irrigated lowland rice.
+- and provide farmers and extension workers with a simple and strategic decision tool for pest management in irrigated lowland rice.

 Mapping and monitoring

-SAR images, acquired on specific dates throughout the season, are also used to estimate rice yields.
-Processed SAR images together with weather data, crop parameters, soil data, and field data are fed into ORYZA, a crop growth model, to estimate yields.
-The yield estimates are validated against crop cut experiments in all participating regions and compared against official statistics from the Philippine Statistical Authority (PSA).
+SAR images acquired on specific dates throughout the season are also used to estimate rice yields.
+Processed SAR images together with weather data, variety, soil data, and crop management data are inputted into ORYZA, a crop growth modeling software, to estimate or forecast yields.
+The yield estimates are validated against crop cut experiments in all rice-producing regions and compared against official statistics from the Philippine Statistical Authority (PSA).

 Crop health assessment

-Surveys of farmers’ fields are conducted to characterize the production situation in the area (e.g. variety, crop establishment method, nutrient inputs and pest control methods), to assess injuries caused by diseases, animal pests, and weeds, and to quantify yield.
+Surveys of farmers’ fields are conducted to characterize the production situation in the area (e.g. variety, crop establishment method, nutrient inputs, and pest control methods), to assess injuries caused by diseases, animal pests, and weeds, and to quantify yield.
 Survey results are then used to produce information that will serve as the basis for stakeholders in prioritizing activities for pest management.
-Through improved data management and decision support systems, PRISM makes information and recommendations so that the DA can develop prompt and appropriate policies and production support to farmers.
+Through improved data management and decision support systems, PRISM makes information and recommendations accessible to farmers so they can adopt rational and relevant pest management strategies.

 In the recent years, the Philippines has experienced severe flooding that caused damages to rice fields.
 In the event of these recurring natural calamities, such as flood or drought, PRISM provides accurate information on the extent of damaged rice areas and production loss.
 Hence, required interventions are immediately identified and rice production shortfalls are easily assessed.
 PRISM makes it possible to deliver rapid assessment over a wide area using remote sensing.